-Course requirements:
+Course Requirements:

-- Lectures/Labs each week we will be covering material during class time and this material will involve lecture and/or lab each day. - MasteringBiology you will have weekly assignments in MasteringBiology to be completed for credit.
+Lectures/Labs - each week we will be covering material during class time and this material will involve lecture and/or lab each day.
+MasteringBiology - you will have weekly assignments in MasteringBiology to be completed for credit.
 There are also assignments that are for practice and do not count towards your grade.
 These assignments can be completed to help prepare you for exams.
-All assignments (both required and optional) can be accessed through the class Brightspace/D2L page. - In class work/homework throughout the semester we will have various in class activities that are linked to the course material to help reinforce the information covered in lecture. - Lecture Exams and Comprehensive Final Exam both lecture exams and the final exam will be taken during class time and will consist of multiple choice, T/F, diagram identification, and short answer style questions. - Lab Activities you will be completing lab activities in class, and these are graded activities.
-These labs will be what your lab exams are based off, so it is crucial that you attend lab to complete the various lab activities. - Lab Reports during the semester, you will have lab reports that are due for specific lab activities.
-You must attend the lab that the report is based off in order to receive credit for the lab report. - Lab Practicals lab practicals are exams that cover the various lab experiments that are carried out and will consist of multiple choice, fill-in-the-blank, short answer, and identification of results style questions.
+In class work/homework - throughout the semester we will have various in class activities that are linked to the course material to help reinforce the information covered in lecture.

+Lecture Exams and Comprehensive Final Exam - both lecture exams and the final exam will be taken during class time and will consist of multiple choice, T/F, diagram identification, and short answer style questions.

+Lab Activities - you will be completing lab activities in class, and these are graded activities.
+These labs will be what your lab exams are based off, so it is crucial that you attend lab to complete the various lab activities.

+Lab Reports - during the semester, you will have lab reports that are due for specific lab activities.
+You must attend the lab that the report is based off in order to receive credit for the lab report.

+Lab Practicals - lab practicals are exams that cover the various lab experiments that are carried out and will consist of multiple choice, fill-in-the-blank, short answer, and identification of results style questions.